-Each year an average of three million Americans seeks medical attention for migraines.
-Migraines are intense pounding or pulsing headaches which can be accompanied by an intolerance of sound or light, dizziness, nausea, and vomiting.
+Each year an average of three million Americans seek medical attention for migraines.
+Migraines are intense pounding or pulsing headaches accompanied by an intolerance of sound or light, dizziness, nausea, and vomiting.

 The uptick in migraine attacks in the summer months can usually be explained by increased interaction with triggers such as:

-To help prevent migraines during the summer months make sure you wear sunglasses and hats, drink plenty of water, use unscented products, and do your best to maintain a balanced diet and sleep routine.
+To help prevent migraines during the summer, wear sunglasses and hats, drink plenty of water, use unscented products, and do your best to maintain a balanced diet and sleep routine.

 It is important to see a doctor immediately or go to the emergency room if you have a sudden onset severe or atypical headache, headache following a head injury, or chronic headache that progresses in its severity, as these symptoms could indicate a more serious medical problem.